Menara Gardens & Koutoubia Minaret

 The afternoon is a great time to explore the labyrinth of souks around the main square.
 Woven awnings cover most of the streets, keeping the market stalls shady and cool.
 The markets of Marrakech offer just about anything your heart could desire, from leather bags and poufs to intricately woven carpets and hand-painted ceramics.
 Check back soon for a blog post dedicated entirely to shopping in Morocco!
 It will include tips for haggling, the ideal prices to pay for most common purchases, and the best city to buy each type of souvenir!

 Evening is the best time to visit Marrakech’s iconic main square, Jemaa el-Fnaa, packed with tourists and locals alike.
 Witness the mesmerizing musicians, dancers and story-tellers, sample everything from fresh-squeezed juice to boiled snails at the innumerable food stalls, and pick up a few more souvenirs from street vendors!
 If you have a bigger budget, dine at Argana and enjoy panoramic views of the square (restaurant pictured below).
 Alternatively, you can get cheap but delicious ice cream to go from the same eatery.
 I ate at Argana back in 2009 but went for the ice cream this time – either way you can’t go wrong!

 Want to know more about my travels in Morocco?
 Check out my posts on other popular cities, including Chefchouen, Tangier, Rabat, Fez and Moulay Idriss.
-Or click here to see all my posts about this incredibly country!
+Or click here to see all my posts about this incredible country!